WIC Data and Statistics

 Tennessee monitors overweight and obesity rates among children enrolled in the WIC program.
 All rates are calculated using the WIC Data System and is based on a similar methodology used by the Centers for Disease Control and Prevention’s Pediatric Nutrition Surveillance System (PedNSS), which was discontinued in 2012.

-Note: In 2016, CDC modified the cut points for biologically implausible values (BIVs).
+Note: Estimates for 2021 were likely impacted by WIC COVID-19 Key Flexibilities Waivers (e.g. Physical Presence Waiver) granted by USDA Food and Nutrition Services.
+In 2016, CDC modified the cut points for biologically implausible values (BIVs).
 These changes did not affect the calculation of percentiles or subsequent calculation of overweight or obesity.
-Due to this change, overweight and/or obesity prevalence for 2016 forward will not be compared to previous years.